DEPLOYTOUR/Technical-documentation/Architecture/architecture.md

 ### Onboarding Portal

-The Dataspace Portal is the primary user-facing interface of the Espordata Operator.
-It serves as a single entry point for participants and administrators to interact with the Espordata ecosystem.
+The Dataspace Portal is the primary user-facing interface of the Authority.
+It serves as a single entry point for administrators to interact with the Deploytour ecosystem.

 It is a core architectural component responsible for orchestrating and visualizing interactions with the underlying services, such as Identity, Compliance, and Catalogue.